-I run between the flowerbeds and up to the glass building where my class started ten minutes ago, wondering if it will be ok to rush in or should I rather just miss it altogether.
+I run between the flowerbeds and up to the glass building where my class started ten minutes ago, wondering if it will be okay to rush in or if I should rather just miss it altogether.

 And to top it up, Enrique is walking around like a wounded dinosaur, blaming himself since he found out he was the original target.
 He’s been watching Jackson’s back like a hawk, not leaving his side for a minute.

 I run a little faster, clinging to my backpack like a madman, and then it happens.
-I miss a step and land with a hic on the ground, a burning sensation in my knee.
+I miss a step and land with a hic on the ground, a burning sensation where my palms grazed on the concrete.
 Ug, what else can go wrong?

-I decide to use the door at the back of the class and slip silently in.
-I duck and dive to the empty seat next to Lucinda and I gladly notice my professor is busy writing on the board, oblivious to my late entry.
-Or so I thought.
+I decide to use the door at the back of the studio and slip in as silently as a mouse - or at least a big rat - ducking and diving to the empty seat next to Lucinda.
+Thankfully, my professor is busy writing on the board, oblivious to my late entry.
+Phew.

-“Sorry, Prof. Ok, Prof,” I mumble, a blush coloring my face and ears and I slide down trying to hide in my chair.
-Yep, that’s Anne, my favorite professor, a lady in her fifties with the humor of a 16-year-old and the scorn of Dolores Umbridge when you get on her wrong side.
-I’m sure she’s going to let me write out ‘I should not be late’ a hundred times with a magical feather and I rub my knuckles already feeling the pain.
+“Sorry, Prof. Okay, Prof,” I mumble, a blush coloring my face and ears and I slide down, trying to hide in my chair.
+Anne Smit, my favorite professor, is a lady in her fifties with the humor of a 16-year-old and the scorn of Dolores Umbridge when you get on her wrong side.
+I’m sure she’s going to let me write out ‘I should not be late’ a hundred times with a magical feather and I rub my knuckles in anticipation.

 Lucinda pushes her glasses back and smiles pitifully.
 She’s a very nice girl, dorky, overeager, and naïve, but sweet with dark bob hair and chocolate eyes.

-After class, I push open the glass door but Prof Anne’s talking on the phone.
+After class, I push open the glass door of the office, but Prof Anne’s talking on the phone.
 She gestures for me to come in and I make myself comfortable on her pink leather couch.

 “Yes, I will make sure to get the best teacher.
-You just keep your part of the bargain and send me that bottle of Macallan 12 year old!
+You just keep your part of the bargain and send me that 12-year-old Macallan!
 I can do with a glass of expensive scotch every now and then.”
-She laughs rolling her eyes at me.
+She laughs, rolling her eyes at me.
 “Yes, we’re going to win.
 Tata.”

-She puts down the phone and immediately looks at me.
-She flips open a file on her table.
+She puts down the phone and immediately looks at me, flipping open a file on her table.

-“Mel, I’ve seen in your info-file that you are quite the athlete and a pretty darn good horse rider.
+“Mel, I’ve seen in your info file that you are quite an athlete and a pretty darn good horse rider.
 But what piqued my interest is your dancing abilities.
 You were champion more than once, right?
 Are you still dancing?”